drake7707/hass-bayesian-debugger/README.md

 It's a simple webpage: https://drake7707.github.io/hass-bayesian-debugger/

-Just paste in your binary sensor yaml and it will list all outcomes
+Just paste in your binary sensor yaml and it will list all outcomes and which combo's will actually trigger the sensor

 ![image](https://github.com/user-attachments/assets/74776ec7-abaf-4ed2-9c45-445017eb9058)